the123saurav/rabi/README.md

 # rabi
 A LSM based key value database in Java.
+It is based on the [paper](https://www.computer.org/csdl/proceedings-article/cloud/2018/723501a652/13xI8B2zWrJ).
+This DB is a good fit for cases where keys can fit in memory.

 # Project Status
 Implementation is going on.